Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/README.md

 Approaches:

-- Use an `aws_ami` **data source** with filters for name, owner, and virtualization type to always find the latest matching AMI.[web:20]
+- Use an `aws_ami` **data source** with filters for name, owner, and virtualization type to always find the latest matching AMI.
-- For strict reproducibility, pass AMI IDs via variables or from a separate image pipeline (e.g., Packer/Golden AMI).[web:20]
+- For strict reproducibility, pass AMI IDs via variables or from a separate image pipeline (e.g., Packer/Golden AMI).
 - Use module variables to override AMI per environment if necessary.

 Example AMI lookup: